lingyongyan/lingyongyan.github.io/_pages/about.md

 ---
 I work as a Research Scientist at Baidu Search now in Beijing, collaborating with Dr. [Dawei Yin](https://www.yindawei.com) and Dr. [Shuaiqiang Wang](http://wangshuaiqiang.net).
 I received my Ph.D. degree from the Institute of Software, Chinese Academy of Sciences (ISCAS) under the supervision of Professor Le Sun and Professor Xianpei Han.
-My recent research interets include large language model, information retrieval, super-alignment, etc.
+My recent research interests include large language model, information retrieval, super-alignment, etc.
 I published over 10 papers in leading AI conferences.
 And my work has received the Outstanding Paper Award of EMNLP 2023.